openSUSE/news-o-o/_posts/2011-06-22-opensuse-releases-milestone-2.markdown

 ---
 author: Jos Poortvliet
+comments: true
 date: 2011-06-22 13:32:29+00:00
 layout: post
 link: https://news.opensuse.org/2011/06/22/opensuse-releases-milestone-2/
+slug: opensuse-releases-milestone-2
-title: "openSUSE releases milestone 2"
+title: openSUSE releases milestone 2
+wordpress_id: 9452
 categories:
 - Distribution
 ---

 [![Meanwhile, our community is voting for our strategy...](http://lizards.opensuse.org/wp-content/uploads/2011/06/geeko-cast-my-vote.png)](http://lizards.opensuse.org/2011/06/19/aux-armes-citoyens-et-cetera/)

-About 3 weeks after the [first milestone for openSUSE 12.1](https://news.opensuse.org/2011/06/01/first-step-towards-12-1-with-milestone-1/), today the second milestone has been made available.
+About 3 weeks after the [first milestone for openSUSE 12.1](http://news.opensuse.org/2011/06/01/first-step-towards-12-1-with-milestone-1/), today the second milestone has been made available.
 Following the [Roadmap](http://en.opensuse.org/openSUSE:Roadmap), this is the second of 6 milestone until the openSUSE 12.1 release in November.<!-- more -->

 ## Milestones